Bicriteria Multidimensional Mechanism Design with Side Information: Introduction

 Our main contribution is a versatile tunable mechanism that integrates side information about agent types with the bicriteria goal of simultaneously optimizing welfare and revenue.
 Traditionally it is known that welfare and revenue are at odds and maximizing one objective comes at the expense of the other.
 Our results show that side information can help mitigate this difficulty.

 \paragraph{Prediction model, type spaces, and weakest-type VCG} In Section~\ref{section:problem_formulation}, we introduce our model of predictors and formally define the components of multidimensional mechanism design.
 The abstraction of multidimensional mechanism design is a rich language that allows our theory to apply to many real-world settings including combinatorial auctions, matching markets, project fundraisers, and more---we expand on this list of examples further in Section~\ref{section:problem_formulation}.
-Our model of predictions is highly general and flexible, and it captures a number of information and knowledge formats in these diverse settings.
+Our model of predictions is highly general and flexible: a prediction is effectively any claim of the form ``agent types satisfy property $P$", modeled via a set-valued function.
 One key aspect here is that the information conveyed about an agent {\em can depend on the revealed types of all other agents}.
 For example, a landowner who wants to sell mineral rights via an auction might not know the true market values of the natural resources present in his land, but might expect bids to be clustered around a high value or a low value based on the bidders' (who represent entities with domain expertise in, say, mining for rare materials) assessment of the resource quality.
 Then, based on a subset of revealed bids, the landowner can set informed reserve prices for other bidders to increase his revenue.